 to them (Work Health and Safety Act 2011 (Cth) s 27).

-Call your local Travel Medicine specialist today on 1300 42 11 42 to start organising your travel health policy and ensure your staff are prepared for their overseas travel, and your organisation fulfills its legislated duty of care.
+Call your local Travel Medicine specialist today on 1300 42 11 42 to start organising your travel health policy and ensure your staff are properly prepared for their overseas travel, and your organisation fulfils its legislated duty of care.